raspberrypilearning/fruit-machine/en/step_1.md

 title: What you will learn
 ---

-+ Two or three learning objectives
-+ ...should go here
++ Using randomness in games
++ Keeping score
++ Creating interactivity in the Wolfram Language

 --- /collapse ---